-This two year part-time course is suitable for anyone who wants to go deeper in their faith, but is particularly geared towards those who have previously studied at University level.
-If you have a degree or qualification in something other than theology or have the relevant ministry experience, then this is the course for you!
+This two year part-time programme is suitable for anyone who wants to go deeper in their faith, but is particularly geared towards those who have previously studied at University level.
+If you have a degree or qualification in something other than theology or have the relevant ministry experience, then this is the programme for you!

 Graduate Diploma in Kingdom Theology